 These different levels present steps on a grander career ladder focused on management.
-The pipeline aspect, then, gets to the notion of coaching and training high-potential employees at each role in preparation for the next one, with the expectation that they master both their current job the one they want to successfully move through this pipeline.
-It’s a different metaphor that recounts the similar concept of descriptive promotions.
+The pipeline aspect, then, gets to the notion of coaching and training high-potential employees at each role in preparation for the next one, with the expectation that they master both their current job and the one they want to successfully move through this pipeline.
+It’s a different metaphor that recounts a similar concept of descriptive promotions.

 While I found the in-depth job descriptions and set of responsibilities largely valuable, I had a harder time mapping out the rest of the book as it applies to tech companies and especially startups.
-The final 2 levels, for instance, don’t seem as relevant unless the company is already scaled out to a Fortune 500-level firm, and the conglomerate-nature of multiple business lines invokes a bygone era of best practices.
-Oddly enough, the authors’ update in 2011 didn’t bother revising a few bullet points on how managers need to think about the impeding threat of e-commerce.
+The final 2 levels, for instance, don’t seem as relevant unless the company is already scaled out to a Fortune 500-level firm, and the conglomerate nature of multiple business lines invokes a bygone era of best practices.
+Oddly enough, the authors’ update in 2011 didn’t bother revising a few bullet points on how managers need to think about the impending threat of e-commerce.

-Additionally, by the waning chapters of the book, it goes into a “apply our pipeline model” sell mode that became off-putting, falling into the self-help-book-leading-to-consulting trope that I find distasteful.
+Additionally, in the waning chapters of the book, it goes into a “apply our pipeline model” sell mode that became off-putting, falling into the self-help-book-leading-to-consulting trope that I find distasteful.
 Some of the latter stages of advice don’t even make sense; The Leadership Pipeline goes out of its way to criticize how the 9-box model of performance evaluation doesn’t work for management, but their solution is to replace the standard labels with their own terms, then claim that their version is somehow much clearer.

 To be fair, this is true of most self-help books.↩